 Located in a new state-of-the-art facility at Naval Base Ventura County in Port Hueneme, the U.S. Navy Seabee Museum offers kids an exciting and educational experience.
 The Seabee Museum features interactive, family-friendly exhibits and programs to engage and inspire visitors about the lesser-known brave men and women in the Naval Construction Force.

-The Channel Islands are a Ventura hidden gem hidden in plain sight.
+The Channel Islands are a Ventura Region hidden gem hidden in plain sight.
 While anyone gazing out across the water can see the islands, few make the trip to explore these incredible islands first-hand.
-The Channel Islands National Park and National Marine Sanctuary is known as “The American’s Galapagos,” and is a recreational hot spot is a backyard paradise for outdoor enthusiasts.
+The Channel Islands National Park and National Marine Sanctuary is known as “The Galapagos of North America,” and is a recreational hot spot and a backyard paradise for outdoor enthusiasts.
 The islands are between 14 and 55 miles offshore.
-The island’s five distinctive islands—Anacapa, Santa Cruz, Santa Rosa, Santa Barbara and San Miguel— are home to 2,000 plant and animal species, of which 145 are found nowhere else in the world.
+The island’s five distinctive islands—Anacapa, Santa Cruz, Santa Rosa, Santa Barbara and San Miguel— are home to more than 2,000 plant and animal species, of which 145 are found nowhere else in the world.

 SAN LUIS OBISPO REGION: San Luis Obispo County, Arroyo Grande, Atascadero, Cambria, Cayucos, Grover Beach, Harmony, Morro Bay, Nipomo, Paso Robles, Pismo Beach, San Simeon

 MONTEREY BAY REGION: Monterey County, Santa Cruz County, Carmel, Carmel Valley, Gilroy, Hollister, San Benito, San Juan Bautista